jinxinglim/coq-formalized-divide-and-conquer/README.md

 ```coq
 Theorem sort_prog : forall (l : list nat), {l' : list nat | sorted l' /\ permutation l' l}.
 ```
+(**Note:** Our example specifically uses type nat as we want to extract the proof as a working OCaml program eventually.
+However, this can be generalized to any type other than nat as long as it can be sorted in some ordering.)

 The different variations of proofs of the above type, which lead to different sorting algorithms, are extracted as OCaml programs and are stored in the "extraction" folder.

 The following are the Coq files in the "theories" folder:
 1. DivConq.v: contains the formalization of different variations of divide-and-conquer algorithm design paradigm for lists, which are derived from well-founded induction.
-The following are the different variations:
+Each of the variations can be apply to any property P. The following are the different variations:

     a. div_conq_split:
     ```coq